videojs/http-streaming/README.md

 and advanced configuration.
 A description of the [adaptive switching behavior](docs/bitrate-switching.md) is available, too.

-videojs-contrib-hls supports a bunch of HLS features.
+videojs-http-streaming supports a bunch of HLS features.
 Here are some highlights:

 - video-on-demand and live playback modes